-So you’ve made the decision to go away with your baby… but apart from remembering the mountains of kit (read here for all the top baby travel essentials you’ll ever need) needed to help facilitate a stress-free holiday, what about the matter of feeding your little one on this adventurous journey?
+So you’ve made the decision to go away with your baby or toddler… but apart from remembering the mountains of kit (read here for all the top baby travel essentials you’ll ever need) needed to help facilitate a stress-free holiday, what about the matter of feeding your little one on this adventurous journey?

 I am a true advocate of travelling with kids at home or abroad, but I’d be lying if I said it was painless and easy.
 The key, in my experience, is to organise and prepare.
 But more importantly – to be as flexible as possible.

-When it comes to food for babies, it needn’t be an uphill struggle.
+When it comes to food for babies or young toddlers, it needn’t be an uphill struggle.
 I’ve recently started weaning – and decided to go with homemade purees and meals, with the intention of mixing and matching shop brought baby food, which let’s be honest, is so much easier when you’re out and about.

 But what happens if your baby, like mine, detests the stuff?
 I’ve tried every brand going, and the only food he will eat is mine.
 Kudos to my cooking skills but a little awkward when we have to travel – travelling with baby food throws up a whole new headache.

 After having to find products and a method that works for me, it got me thinking ahead to our big trip to South Africa at the end of the year.
 Peanut will be nearly one and I’m hoping it will be easier to manage his tastes while we are travelling across the country as he will be eating more solid foods rather than the mushy stuff.

 But what if that proves not to be the case?
 Well I’ve come up with a plan – and regardless of whether you’re staying in a hotel or self-catering accommodation, these handy products will make life a lot easier if you are travelling abroad with a baby and want to feed homemade food.
 It’s not as hard as you think… Here’s how to travel with baby food:

 How to travel with baby food?
 Use insulated food bag and ice packs